 Chances are, most of us will visit the doctor after a few such instances.
-What we don’t want to hear the doctor say is that these are early signs of Alzheimer’s.
+What we don’t want to hear the doctor say is that these are early signs of Alzheimer.

 First of all, misdiagnosis of Alzheimer’s is more common than you would expect.
 So it’s important to insist on a thorough 30-minute examination to rule out other conditions that affect memory.
-But if turns out to be Alzheimer’s after all, how will this change your life?
+But if turns out to be natural remedies for Alzheimer after all, how will this change your life?

 Although Alzheimer’s disease was first identified over 100 years ago and currently affects over 5 million Americans, we still have few leads on its causes and how to treat it.
 What we do know is that fibers and plaque gradually “suffocate” the brains of patients, and they lose cognitive function over time.

-So most doctors treat Alzheimer’s as a disease of the brain and prescribe drugs to slow down the buildup of plaque and preserve the health of the brain.
+So most doctors treat natural remedies for Alzheimer as a disease of the brain and prescribe drugs to slow down the buildup of plaque and preserve the health of the brain.
 That’s the conventional treatment.
 And remember: the drugs only kick in after you have the disease.